emb-riscv/specs-markdown/Introduction.md

 ## Limitations

-These specifications intentionaly **do not** include application class devices which use virtual memory and/or have supervisor/hypervisor modes and run an operating system (like GNU/Linux).
+These specifications intentionaly **do not** include application class devices which use virtual memory and/or have supervisor/hypervisor modes and are intended to run operating systems (like GNU/Linux).
 These devices are covered by the "RISC-V Privileged Architecture" specifications.

 ## Mission Statement